Eugene A. Gilmore House: History

-The Airplane House was added on its own to the NRHP in 1973.
+The Airplane House was added to the NRHP in 1973.
 In its nomination, Gordon Orr wrote:The Gilmore House represents an exemplary piece of architecture created by one of America's greatest architects.
 In acknowledging the great contribution that Wright has made to American architecture, one would also seek an example of his work in the city that was home and school to him for a portion of his life.
 Madison has several such works, but the Gilmore House stands as the finest example of Prairie architecture from his hand for many miles around.
 It must be recognized that the Gilmore House is a dual contribution to Madison's architectural heritage; it is an excellent example of Prairie architecture and it is an example of Frank Lloyd Wright's work.

 The Airplane House is located within the University Heights Historic District, on Ely Place & Prospect Avenue, a short walk from other important architecture like Louis Sullivan's Bradley House, George Fred Keck's Morehouse House, and other designs by local architects.